lllindsey0615/ComposerX/README.md

 ## Introduction

-This is code for paper "ComposerX: Multi-Agent Symbolic Music Composition with LLMs[here](paper link) ComposerX is a multi-agent based text-to-music generation system powered by GPT where each GPT plays a role in the process of music composition.
-This is our demo page[here](https://lllindsey0615.github.io/ComposerX_demo/)
+-This is code for paper "ComposerX: Multi-Agent Symbolic Music Composition with LLMs[here](paper link) -ComposerX is a multi-agent based text-to-music generation system powered by GPT where each GPT plays a role in the process of music composition.
+-This is our demo page[here](https://lllindsey0615.github.io/ComposerX_demo/) -This is out demo video [here](link to demo video)

 ## Preparation